luke185/CP3407_MyClean/user_stories/notifications_for_cleaners.md

 - Customers will need to be able to make bookings.
 - Customers will need to be able to manage their bookings.
-- Cusomters will need to be able to pay for bookings.
+- Customers will need to be able to pay for bookings.

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
 1. Add workflow to send an email notification to a provider when a client makes or cancels a booking with them.
 (0.5 days)
 2. Add workflow to send an email notification to a provider when a customer pays for a booking with them.
 (0.5 days)
-Note: Reschedueling currently involves cancelling and rebooking so is covered by task 1 and 2
+Note: Rescheduling currently involves cancelling and rebooking is covered by task 1 and 2
 ### + TODO
 >   V1: Week / Chapter 4
 1. Add workflow to send an email notification to a provider when a client makes or cancels a booking with them.
+(1 Day)
 2. Add workflow to send an email notification to a provider when a customer pays for a booking with them.
+(1 Day)
-Note: Reschedueling currently involves cancelling and rebooking so is covered by task 1 and 2
+Note: Rescheduling currently involves cancelling and rebooking is covered by task 1 and 2
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
 1. Add workflow to send an email notification to a provider when a client makes or cancels a booking with them.
 (06/04/2025)